 Food labelling and advertising provides consumers with important information that helps them to make informed decisions about the food they purchase for themselves and their families.
 This includes:

-- nutrition information, ingredient lists and allergen declarations
+- health, safety and nutrition information, such as the Nutrition Facts table and allergen declarations

-- communicate and promote the content and characteristics of the food they are marketing and selling to consumers, and
+- communicate and promote the content and characteristics of the food they are marketing and selling to consumers

 Government's role is to provide regulatory oversight on food labelling, including compliance promotion, inspection (including laboratory testing) and enforcement.